Written By Rick de Groot

 Concatenating Numbers and Text

-To concatenate a number type with a text type value, you can convert the number to text using the Text.From function.
+To concatenate a number type with a text type value in the M language, you can convert the number to text using the Text.From function.
 For example, if you have a column for “Month” and a column for “Year”, you can use the following formula to concatenate them into a single string:

 Combine Text and Numbers in Power Query